ThornyFFXI/tHotBar/readme.md

 ## FAQ
 ### You do know people are going to skip the caps and call this thot bar, right?<br>
 Yes, that's ok.

+### My settings reset when installing 2.0+.<br>
+This is expected.
+Settings, as configured through the '/tb' window, have been overhauled enough to be incompatible.
+You will need to configure them again.
+Note that bindings, your actual macros, will always remain compatible.

+### tHotBar crashes with a random error after upgrading to 2.0+.<br>
+Make sure you don't have any customized layouts from pre-2.0 in **Ashita/addons/tHotBar/resources/layouts**.
+Layouts from prior to 2.0 are not compatible with 2.0+.

 #### More to come as common questions arise.